 Provide a minimum final surface cross slope of 1/4-inch per foot, or as otherwise required by the project design.

 (f) Maintenance and Protection of Traffic (MPT).
-Relocate traffic using approved traffic control devices and procedures consistent with Section 901.
+Relocate traffic using approved traffic control devices and procedures as specified in Section 901.
 Provide MPT until the road can be opened to traffic as specified in Section 344.3(h).